Bmn986/HTML-and-CSS-Projects/README.md

-# HTML and CSS Prolects
+# HTML and CSS Projects

-This repository is a display for the websites i created useing HTML and CSS
+This repository is a display for the websites i created using HTML and CSS.

+# H **Projects**

+- Video game LFG Webpage
+- Movie Webpage